 Inspired by the cilantro label, here’s my interpretation of a great melon salsa—

 Cantaloupe Habanero Salsa

-1/2 ripe cantaloupe melon, sliced and cut into a small dice
+- 1/2 cantaloupe, sliced and cut into a small dice

-- This is one salsa that I don’t make in the mini processor.
+- This is one salsa that I don't make in a mini food processor.
 The melon just looks more appealing diced.
 Try to get everything diced into a similar size.

-- Mix everything together in a bowl and check the seasoning.
-Refrigerate till ready to use.
-Check the seasonings again just before serving, it might need salt, or more lime juice.
+- Mix everything together in a bowl and taste for flavor.
+Add more seasonings as needed.
+Refrigerate until ready to use.
+Check the seasonings again just before serving; it might need salt, or more lime juice.

 We topped grilled tilapia with our salsa, but if I have any leftover I’m going to break open the chips.